kokkos/kokkos.github.io/content/blog/2026-01-28-rocm-profiling.md

 Optimizing HPC applications for GPUs can be a challenge, and AMD's GPUs are no exception.
 AMD provides performance profiling and understanding tools with its ROCm GPU programming environment.
-This post demonstrates how to use ROCm's profiling tools with Kokkos applications, specifically focusing on ```rocprof-sys``` (formerly Omnitrace) and ```rocprof-compute``` to analyze a simple GEMM implementation and compare it against the one present in rocBLAS.
+This post demonstrates how to use ROCm's profiling tools with Kokkos applications, specifically focusing on ```rocprof-sys``` (formerly Omnitrace) and ```rocprof-compute``` to analyze a simple GEMM implementation and compare it against the one provided by rocBLAS.

 ## Setting Up the Environment